snehm/MUKKA-OS/README.md

        Kernel/                      - Kernel Programs

-myfloppy/                           - Temporary folder, used for mounting floppy disk media/                              - Folder containing media content used in README.md
+myfloppy/                           - Temporary folder, used for mounting floppy disk
 ```

 ## TOOLS AND ENVIRONMENT SETUP FOR GROUND-UP DEVELOPMENT